Should you spend time trying to make work a brighter place? Positively.

 Check in regularly to make sure employees have challenging work without feeling “over their head”.
 Clear goals, development opportunities, reasonable work hours, and a supportive team go a long way.

-5. Encourage social interactions.
-Give your colleagues something extra to look forward during the workday (or after it).
+Give your colleagues something extra to look forward to during the workday (or after it).
 It doesn’t have to be a big deal.
 Simple things—like wellness challenges, book clubs, trivia contests, happy hours, or lunch buddies (even remotely)—can be monotony-busters.

 When employees feel good about coming to work, they work better.
 Using communication, recognition, fun, and (sometimes) the element of surprise; you’ll help your colleagues make their 90,000 hours a positive experience.